tbduma/Flask-CRUD-API/README.md

 # Flask CRUD API - Backend and API Development

 This project contains a Flask-based RESTful API for managing product information.
-The API supports CRUD (Create, Retrieve, Update, Delete) operations, allowing users to add, retrieve, update, and delete product entries.
+The API supports CRUD (Create, Read, Update, Delete) operations, allowing users to add, read, update, and delete product entries.

 ## Setting Up and Running the Project